RizsimStudiosOfficial/Incredibox-V9CODEPORT-Template/README.md

 # MAKE YOUR MOD SUPPORTED FOR IOS?
 simple find the sndext = "ogg" and vidext = "webm" and change ogg to mp3 and webm to mp4 (BUT IT DOES REQUIRE YOU TO CONVERT STUFF)

+# WHAT I RECOMMEND FOR CONVERTING (make mod ios support lol)
+for audio i recommend https://online-audio-converter.com/ the reason is because you dont have a limit used it before and it was great! for video i recommend https://www.freeconvert.com/webm-to-mp4